 |Location:||In Horton Plains National Park, about |

 The World’s End hike is one of the most famous hikes in Sri Lanka.
-This short 9.5 km long loop trail brings you up to an edge of a cliff where it literally appears like you’ve come to end of the world!
+This short 9.5 km-long loop trail brings you up to an edge of a cliff where it literally appears as you’ve come to the end of the world!
 In fact, on a clear day, you can see over all of the mountains all the way to the ocean!

 The World’s End hike is located in the Horton Plains National Park.
 It is best accessed from Nuwara Eliya and lots of transport and tour companies depart daily.
 You’ll need to leave first thing in the morning so be sure to spend the night before in Nuwara Eliya.